 Dangers of Polyjacking Concrete Yourself

-- Material Waste: Polyurethane foam expands rapidly, and improper handling can result in overuse or waste of costly materials.
+- Material waste: Polyurethane foam expands rapidly, and improper injection often leads to overuse or wasted material, increasing costs.

-- Injury Risk: Handling heavy slabs and equipment without proper precautions increases the risk of accidents or personal injury.
+Injury risk: Working with heavy concrete and pressurized equipment without proper safety measures increases the likelihood of accidents or personal injury.

 Factors When Choosing Between DIY and Professional Polyjacking

-When comparing the costs and risks of DIY polyjacking with professional services, it makes sense for most homeowners to trust a local contractor.
+When comparing the costs and risks of DIY polyjacking with professional services, most homeowners make sense to trust a local contractor.
 Let’s examine some factors when deciding between DIY and professional polyjacking.

-- Return on Investment: When added up, the cost to rent equipment and perform the labor yourself may only save you a marginal amount of money when compared to the cost of working with a local contractor.
+- Return on Investment: When added up, the cost of renting equipment and performing the labor yourself may only save you a marginal amount compared to the cost of working with a local contractor.
 However, this does not factor in the time lost performing that labor or even the wear and tear you might experience working with such heavy equipment.

 - Skill Level: While polyjacking is less messy than mudjacking, it still requires precision and a good understanding of concrete lifting.
 Improper foam injection can cause the slab to lift unevenly or even crack, resulting in more financial headaches than anticipated.